Karen Andrews: Political positions

-Andrews is a member of the Centre-Right faction of the Liberal Party.
+Andrews is currently factionally unaligned, after previously identifying as a member of the Centre Right faction of the Liberal Party during the Morrison government.

 Andrews has identified as a feminist.

 In a 2018 interview with Sky News, Andrews declared that coal would play a major role in Australia's energy mix in the future.

 In January 2020, Andrews stated that it was time to move on from ideological battles over climate change, saying that it had robbed Australia of the time and energy needed to respond to the change.
-"Every second that we spend talking about whether or not the climate is changing is a second that we are not spending on looking at adaptation [and] mitigation strategies. ...
+"Every second that we spend talking about whether or not the climate is changing is a second that we are not spending on looking at adaptation [and] mitigation strategies.
 It really is time for everyone to move on and look at what we're going to do."

+In 2023, Andrews stated that she was disappointed that only one of the potential Liberal candidates for the by-election in the seat of Fadden was female.
+Andrews had previously gone on record criticising the Liberal party for its underrepresentation of women.

 Personal life

 Andrews has three daughters with her husband Chris.
 As of 2018, according to the parliamentary register of financial interests, she owned nine investment properties.